kjottkake/OSreview/README.md

 	Internal fragmentation happens when the memory is split into mounted size blocks.
 When a method or a program runs, it uses alloted blocks.
 Internal fragmentation is then the difference between the required space and the memory allocated.

+3. Hva er en fildeskriptor (fd)?

+In layman's terms, all a file descriptor is: is a list of numbers corresponding to what file is open in the OS.
+This list of numbers are always positive integers.

+A simple example would be you have the following files open with the following file descriptor keeping track of which file is open:

+hw.txt    101
+oblig.txt 102